 Further, the Committee notes the delays in the Columbia-class program will undoubtably impact Virginia-class submarine construction.
 Virginia-class construction remains challenged with production hovering at a 1.2 submarine per year cadence versus the necessary cadence of two per year.
-The Committee believes that given the findings of the 45-day Shipbuilding Review showing a delay of upwards of 3 years in Virginia-class submarine, coupled with robust investment in the submarine industrial base, appropriately reflects the current capacity for submarine construction and deliberately targets funding to the industrial base to achieve long-term sustainable production.
+The Committee believes that given the findings of the 45-day Shipbuilding Review showing a delay of upwards of 3 years in Virginia-class submarine construction, that the Committee recommendation of one Virginia-class submarine, coupled with robust investment in the submarine industrial base, appropriately reflects the current capacity for submarine construction and deliberately targets funding to the industrial base to achieve long-term sustainable production.